WildCodeSchool/st-getting-into-the-flow-bpmn/README.md

-# st-getting-into-the-flow-bpmn
-Repository for Software Developer Tutoring at Deutsche Telekom: Getting into the Flow with Flowengines &amp; BPNM
+# Getting into the Flow with Flowengines & BPNM

+This repository contains all sources and slides to replay the Tutoring-Session *Getting into the Flow with Flowengines & BPNM*.

+## Prerequisites

+* Unrestricted Internet Access for Maven usage
+* Local IDE installation, eg. IntelliJ or Eclipse (optional).
+You can download IntelliJ CE here: https://www.jetbrains.com/idea/download/
+* Java 11+ (might be included in IDE)
+* Maven 3+ (might be included in IDE)

+## Run

+* Tests can be executed with Maven or directly in your IDE.